ShamindaKanchana/RealEstatePriceForecast/README.md

 ### Location Data Reduction
 The location column had many unique values.
 To manage the dimensionality for one-hot encoding, locations with fewer than 10 occurrences were grouped under a common label 'others'.
 This resulted in reducing the number of unique locations to 242.

+### Outlier Treatment

+#### 1. Bedroom Size Outliers
+In this project, we identified that a typical bedroom should have at least 300 square feet of space.
+Any data points where the total square footage per bedroom (`total_sqft_con` / `BHK`) was less than 300 were considered outliers.
+These outliers were removed to ensure that the data only contains realistic property configurations, which improves the accuracy of our house price predictions.

+#### 2. Price Per Square Foot (PPS) Outliers
+Additionally, we assumed that in the same location, properties with prices per square foot (PPS) that deviate beyond the first standard deviation from the mean are outliers.
+These properties were removed to ensure that the dataset only includes properties with typical pricing trends for their respective locations.

+This approach prevents extreme values from skewing the prediction model by focusing on properties with reasonable price variations within each location.